 Markdown is a lightweight and easy-to-read markup language that allows users to format plain text content without the complexities of HTML or other markup languages.
 It was created by John Gruber and Aaron Swartz in 2004 with the goal of making writing for the web more accessible and efficient.

-To integrate Markdown into a web app using JavaScript, you can leverage existing JavaScript Markdown libraries which provide functionalities to parse, render, and manipulate Markdown text.
+To integrate Markdown into a web app using JavaScript, you can leverage existing JavaScript Markdown libraries and tools that provide functionality to parse, render, manipulate, lint, and convert Markdown text.
 Here are some of the widely used:

-Marked (32.1k ⭐) — One of the most popular and straightforward Markdown parsers for JavaScript, also available as a CLI tool.
-It allows you to convert Markdown to HTML and includes support for GitHub-flavored Markdown.
+Marked (36.8k ⭐) — One of the most popular and straightforward Markdown parsers for JavaScript, also available as a CLI tool.
+It allows you to convert Markdown to HTML and includes support for common Markdown extensions.

-markdown-it (17.4k ⭐) — A Markdown parser that follows the CommonMark specification and supports extensions and plugins.
-It is written in JavaScript and can be used in node.js or browser environments.
-It is fast, easy to extend, and safe by default.
+markdown-it (21.4k ⭐) — A Markdown parser that follows the CommonMark specification and supports extensions and plugins.
+It is written in JavaScript and can be used in Node.js or browser environments.
+It is fast, easy to extend, and safe by default when raw HTML is disabled.

-react-markdown (12.4k ⭐) — A React component that safely renders Markdown into HTML.
+react-markdown (15.7k ⭐) — A React component that safely renders Markdown into React elements.
 It is built and maintained by UnifiedJS, the same folks behind RemarkJS and RehypeJS.
 It uses a syntax tree to build the virtual DOM, which allows for updating only the changing DOM instead of completely overwriting.

-Milkdown (8.4k ⭐) — A plugin-driven WYSIWYG markdown Editor, inspired by Typora, built on top of prosemirror and remark.
+Milkdown (11.4k ⭐) — A plugin-driven WYSIWYG Markdown editor, inspired by Typora, built on top of ProseMirror and remark.
 Milkdown is headless and comes without any CSS.
 You can easily customize the editor to fit the style of your application.

-Turndown (8k ⭐) — Different from typical Markdown parsers; it converts HTML to Markdown instead of the other way around.
+Turndown (11k ⭐) — Different from typical Markdown parsers; it converts HTML to Markdown instead of the other way around.
 It’s useful when you want to convert HTML content back to Markdown format.
-Turndown uses a group of regular expressions to escape potential Markdown syntax.
+Turndown uses configurable rules to generate Markdown from HTML.

-remark (7.3k ⭐) — A popular tool that transforms Markdown with plugins.
+remark (8.6k ⭐) — A popular tool that transforms Markdown with plugins.
 These plugins can inspect and change your markup.
-You can use remark on the server, the client, CLIs, deno, etc1.
-It is part of the unified collective, which brings together organisations that work with content as structured data.
+You can use remark on the server, the client, CLIs, Deno, and other JavaScript runtimes.
+It is part of the unified collective, which brings together organizations that work with content as structured data.

-remarkable (5.6k ⭐) — A high-speed Markdown parser.
-Remarkable allows you to convert markdown text into HTML with full CommonMark and GFM support.
-You can also customize the syntax rules and rendering options.
+remarkable (5.8k ⭐) — A high-speed Markdown parser.
+Remarkable allows you to convert Markdown text into HTML and customize syntax rules and rendering options.

-mdsvex (2.2k ⭐) — A Markdown preprocessor for Svelte components.
-MDsveX allows you to use Svelte components in your markdown, or Markdown in your Svelte components.
+mdsvex (3k ⭐) — A Markdown preprocessor for Svelte components.
+MDsveX allows you to use Svelte components in your Markdown, or Markdown in your Svelte components.
 It is similar to MDX, but for Svelte.

 Markdown’s syntax is simple and intuitive, using plain text and special characters to indicate various formatting elements such as headings, lists, links, and more.
 Markdown has gained immense popularity for several reasons: